skorekm/CRUD/README.md

 # CRUD
-Simple CRUD application created with Express.js and MongoDB there is not any kind of user authentication for now.
+Simple CRUD application created with Express.js and MongoDB.
+It's kind of a playground.

 TODO:
 - Apply user auth